manjaro/pacman-mirrors/docs/index.md

 # OPTIONS

-Some options are mutual exclusive and they will throw an arguments error,
+Some options are mutual exclusive and will throw an arguments error:

 * **\--no-mirrorlist** and **\--sync**
 * **--branch**, **--get-branch** and **--set-branch**